 Gutters that are clogged with leaves, twigs, and debris can flood and allow water into your home, and so take some time to make sure that all your gutters and downspouts are clear, and that water can flow out and away from your home.
 This is also a good time to make sure that your downspouts have pipes that can redirect water to a drainage system.

 Your home’s outdoor wood surfaces, for example wooden steps or wood decks, are especially vulnerable to water damage and can warp or raise fairly quickly.
 All such surfaces must be inspected for damage, and if necessary, replacement wood boards should be cut and installed.
-In order to control moisture, be prepared to have outdoor structures sanded, stained, treated, and sealed with a new protective coating every few years.
+Be prepared to have the overall structure sanded, stained, treated, and sealed with a new protective coating every few years.

 Here’s more good news!

-The professionals at Weinstein Construction are experts in installing drainage systems and fitting crawl space encapsulation systems.
-Call Angela today for a free inspection and review of your Rainy Season needs.
+The professionals at Weinstein Construction are experts in waterproofing a basement wall, installing drainage systems, fitting crawlspace encapsulation systems, waterproofing and foundation repair, and basement foundation waterproofing.
+Call Angela today at (800) 862-6582 for a free inspection and review of your Rainy Season needs.